-In our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2009, based on the COSO criteria.
+In our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2010, based on the COSO criteria.

-We do not express an opinion or any other form of assurance on management's statements referring to any corrective actions taken by the Company after the date of management's assessment.
+We do not express an opinion or any other form of assurance on management's statements referring to any corrective actions taken by the company after the date of management's assessment.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) the consolidated balance sheets of Synergy Pharmaceuticals, Inc. and subsidiaries as of December 31, 2009 and 2008, the related consolidated statements of operations and cash flows for each of the three years in the period ended December 31, 2009 and for the period from November 15, 2005 (inception) to December 31, 2009 and the related consolidated statement of stockholder's equity (deficit) for the period from November 15, 2005 (inception) to December 31, 2009 and our report dated March 15, 2010 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Synergy Pharmaceuticals, Inc. and subsidiaries as of December 31, 2010 and 2009, and the related consolidated statements of operations and cash flows for each of the three years in the period ended December 31, 2010 and for the period from November 15, 2005 (inception) to December 31, 2010 and the related consolidated statement of stockholders equity (deficit) for the period from November 15, 2005 (inception) to December 31, 2010 and our report dated March 16, 2011 expressed an unqualified opinion thereon.

-/s/ BDO SEIDMAN, LLP
+/s/BDO USA, LLP

-BDO Seidman, LLP New York, New York March 15, 2010
+BDO Seidman, LLP New York, New York March 16, 2011